tomerkeisar/Product-Oriented/README.md

    </template>
 </ul>
 ```
-The above code says in words: when output ready from input element then template element recieve that dataa as input and do two things. one set his synchrun his output to the arrived input and creates li child and append it to the parent.
+The above code says in simple words words:
+every time output ready from input element then template element recieve that data as its input and do two things.
+the first: set its output to be equal to its input. the second creates li element and append it to the parent element, the ul.
-the li says that it recieve input from template and use that value as text content...
+the li element says that it when recieve input from template it use that value as text content...

-look at gif animation:
+Following gif animation demonstrate this step.

 <a href="http://makeagif.com/gif/-OwuYIk" title=""><img src="http://i.makeagif.com/media/6-20-2017/OwuYIk.gif" alt=""></a><div style="font-size:11px;">